Aspects of Propagator Sparsening in Lattice QCD

 In this work, we study an extended form of propagator sparsening that averages neighboring sites gauge-covariantly.
 Throughout, we refer to the projection of the propagator to a reduced spatial geometry as \textit{decimation} and gauge-covariantly averaging as \textit{blocking}, while the overall process is referred to as \textit{sparsening}.
 This more elaborate sparsening may be more effective at preserving long-distance correlations in derived correlation functions and, given the averaging can be performed in many ways, provides significant opportunities for optimization.

 We begin by introducing general aspects of sparsening and the particular details of the approach we use in this work (Sec. \ref{sec:sparse}).
 We then discuss the setup for our experiments in Sec.~\ref{sec:latticeDetails} and investigate the effects of sparsening on two-point correlation functions and resulting ground state energies (Sec. \ref{sec:twopoint}).
-In Sec. \ref{sec:three}, we expand this analysis to three-point correlation functions involving the vector current and the resulting form factors at varying momenta.\footnote{The computations in this work are performed using the gpt \cite{gpt} python package and the basic code is available at: \url{https://github.com/Sam-2727/sparsening}.}
+In Sec. \ref{sec:three}, we expand this analysis to three-point correlation functions involving the vector current and the resulting form factors at varying momenta.\footnote{The computations in this work are performed using the gpt \cite{gpt} python package}